Meeting portal upload limits for scanned documents

 Portals often enforce strict size limits.
 Compressing a scan can make the difference between repeated failures and a successful upload.

-How to reduce PDF file size When email attachments fail or an upload has a strict size limit, shrinking the PDF is often the only option.
-This tool does a - effort PDF rewrite in your browser without installing anything.
+How to reduce PDF file size When a PDF is already correct but too large to send, compression is often the last step before upload.
+This tool focuses on file size reduction rather than page editing, merging, or splitting.
+It does a - effort PDF rewrite in your browser without installing anything.
 When possible, files stay on your device.
-Useful for office workers and students.
-Useful when: emailing PDFs, submitting forms with limits, saving storage space
+Useful when: emailing PDFs, submitting forms with limits, or saving storage space

 Upload the PDF, choose a compression level if available, and then verify readability on key pages after compression.